nodrognaes/Regex/README.md

 ## Summary

-In this gist, we will be examining the regex code for verifying that user input is a valid email address:
+In this tutorial, we will be examining the regex code for verifying that user input is a valid email address:

 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`